wrachel/PrimitiveApes/README.md

 ## Ideation:
-Our website is a seating chart generator, which will allow a user to input names of students from their class and will return a random seating chart.
-Users will be able to easily create random groups of a size of their choosing, in addition to future features like being able to move people around, etc.
+Our website is a seating chart generator, which will allow a user to input names of students from their class and will return a random seating chart of a defined table size.
+Users will be able to easily create random groups of a size of their choosing in a 9 X 9 grid,in addition to future features like being able to move people around and the ability to increase text and grid size for improved visablity.

 ## Purpose:
-Our website was created to help teachers easily create random seating charts that they can also customize.
-Our project owner is Mr. Jenkins, an AP Statistics teacher at Del Norte High School who has a use for a website like this.
+Our website will help teachers easily create random seating charts that they can also customize.
+Our project owner is Mr. Jenkins, an AP Statistics teacher at Del Norte High School who often uses a program to create his seating chart.
 Our website models basic requirements and suggestions given by Mr. Jenkins to create a useful and easy-to-use seating chart generator.

 ## Project Owner: Mr. Jenkins
+####Del Norte math teacher

 ### Requirements from project owner:
 * Randomly generate the seating chart
 * Have an easy-to-use function for inputting names (either drop a .txt file or something along those lines)
 * Have a feature where, after the seating chart is generated, students can be moved around as the user would see fit (e.g. move cells in the table)
+* the ability to increase text and grid size for improved visablity
+* grid will automatically resize to adapt to avaliable space on program window

 OTHER FEATURES THAT MAY BE HELPFUL
 * data presets --> store (in a database potentially) what old tables looked like
+* have students formatteed in a 9 by 9 grid

 ## Project Idea & Wireframes: